flexera-public/right_aws/README.txt

 == FEATURES/PROBLEMS:

 - Full programmmatic access to Ec2, S3, and Sqs
-- Robust network-level retry layer (using RightHttpConnection).
+- Robust network-level retry layer (using Rightscale::HttpConnection).
 This includes socket connect and read timeouts and retries.
 - Robust HTTP-level retry layer.
 Certain (user-adjustable) HTTP errors are classified as temporary errors.
 These errors are automaticallly retried